baleada/docs/src/prose/logic/pipes/directed-acyclic-layers.md

 order: 0
 ---

-`createDirectedAcyclicLayers` is a [pipe](/docs/logic/pipes-overview) that transforms a [directed acyclic graph](/docs/logic/graph-overview) to an array of arrays of graph nodes.
+`createDirectedAcyclicLayers` is a [pipe](/docs/logic/pipes-overview) that transforms a [directed acyclic graph](/docs/logic/graph-overview) to an array of arrays of [nodes](/docs/logic/graph-overview#graph-node-and-edge).
 Each sub-array contains all the nodes that are at a given depth in the tree.

 :::